Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 1. Create your first `exercise-A.js` script in the folder `week-1/InClass` in the [Javascript/Core Module 1 repository](https://github.com/Migracode-Barcelona/exercises-js1) you forked before
 2. Type `console.log("Hello World!")`
-3. There are 2 ways you can run this script - one way is by pressing F5 in your VS Code application.
-Can you find out what the second way is?
-Pair up and use a search engine to find out!
-Choose your favourite method and use that from now on.
+3. Run this script by going with the terminal to your directory and write `node exercise-A.js`, you will see the result of the console.log in the terminal

 ### Exercise B (5 minutes)